 Monitor & Measure Your WeChat Official Account

 As Peter Drucker famously said, “You can't improve what you don't measure.”
 Monitoring and measuring the success of your WeChat Official Account is an integral part of maximizing the effectiveness of your OA strategy.

 To measure the results of your OA strategy, you should structure your KPIs to focus on specific goals and regularly monitor how far it has grown over a certain period of time.
 Tracking key data on a weekly or monthly basis can give you an accurate assessment of how your OA is performing within a specific timeframe and allow you to micro-adjust your content strategy along the way.

 Some of the metrics we typically track include：

 You can also utilize the analysis function built inside of WeChat OA to get a visualized report, which can help you draw follower insights and identify gaps to further fine-tune your OA performance.

 Position WeChat OA as Part of Your B2B Marketing Funnel

 When designing your WeChat OA, keep in mind to use WeChat as part of your owned media channel mix instead of relying on this single platform to achieve your comms and marketing goal.
 And think of building synergy with other channels (i.e. website and media outlets) to drive maximum ROIs.

-By following the steps and tips above, you will be on your way to developing a successful WeChat OA account strategy for your B2B brand.
+By following the steps and tips above, and with the help of our WeChat marketing services, you will be on your way to developing a successful strategy for your B2B brand.
 And if you need help developing or executing your Wechat OA strategy, we’re here for you.
 Our team of social media experts is experienced in crafting a customized WeChat OA strategy for businesses like yours.
 Contact us today to learn more about how we can help you.